-Businesses Are Missing Out on the SMS Advantage
+Businesses Are Missing Out on the SMS Marketing Advantage

 It may be said that businesses are engaged chiefly in the eternal pursuit of advantage for the purpose of generating revenue.
 Whether by the development of some superior product or service, the acquisition of seasoned talent, the economizing of a particular operational process, or the broadening or narrowing of market segmentation, companies seek leverage wherever it may be obtained.